Achieving Patient-Centered Care through Interprofessional Collaborative Practice

 The Oral Cavity: The Gateway to the Body

-As our colleagues in medicine, nursing, pharmacy, physician assistants, etc. are becoming more aware of the importance of the relationship between oral health and overall health, oral healthcare provider skills will be more in demand.
-While oral healthcare providers are trained to take a medical and medication history, most non-dental healthcare professionals have a gap in knowledge of how to assess and refer problems related to the oral cavity, due to the fact that, for the vast majority, it is often lacking in their training.26,27 An Institute of Medicine report and the U.S. Surgeon General’s report have focused the spotlight on this gap in knowledge, and new oral health initiatives have been funded that focus on providing other healthcare providers with the skills to identify oral disease.28-31 Formation of these types of interprofessional partnerships create an opportunity for oral health care professionals and other health and social care professionals to work together to improve both oral health and overall health for the patients under their care.
-Changes continue to evolve and it has become more common for other health professionals to provide traditional services such as application of fluoride varnish and oral examinations.
+As our colleagues in medicine, nursing, pharmacy, physician assistants, etc. are becoming more aware of the importance of the relationship between oral health and overall health, the demand for the unique skills of oral health professionals will be more in demand.
+In addition, the advancement of life-preserving medical treatments for serious medical conditions and disabilities emerge, the result will be a US population that is living longer, and creating the need for increased collaborative practice.27 While oral healthcare providers are trained to take a medical and medication history, most non-dental healthcare professionals have a gap in knowledge of how to assess and refer problems related to the oral cavity, due to the fact that, for the vast majority, it is often lacking in their training.38,39 An Institute of Medicine report and the U.S. Surgeon General’s report have focused the spotlight on this gap in knowledge, and new oral health initiatives have been funded that focus on providing other healthcare providers with the skills to identify oral disease.40-43 Formation of these types of interprofessional partnerships create an opportunity for oral health care professionals and other health and social care professionals to work together to improve both oral health and overall health for the patients under their care.
+One of the existing outcomes is the engagement of non-dental health professionals to provide traditional services such as application of fluoride varnish and oral assessments.